BuDavid/Surveillance-AI-Homework/Task_6/README.md

     add photos to them, save them, and easily search through them.

 ## Code Testing
-    To test the code, you need to run "make Annatto" in the build directory.
+    To test the code, you need QT Creator.

 ## Showcase